Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 1. Google Search Console

-You’ll find the report by clicking on “Core Web Vitals” under “Enhancements” on the left menu.
+You’ll find the report by clicking on “Core Web Vitals” under “Experience” on the left menu.

 Let’s zoom in on the chart.